arpan-physics-ju/arpanpurkait-python-ju/README.md

 # arpanpurkait-python-ju
 This is my python learning curve...
-If anyone know the the equation of this curve please connect me... electric-mail: arpanp.physics.ug@jadavpuruniversity.in
+If anyone know the the equation of this curve please connect me ... electric-mail: arpanp.physics.ug@jadavpuruniversity.in
+@ Python by Arpan Purkait